zum Inhalt springen zur Hauptnavigation springen

 e.g. LCD screens (liquid crystal display), LED screens (Light Emitting Diodes) and plasma screens

-Currently, tube-based display devices still make up about 85% by mass of all electrical and electronic devices in the “display device” collection category.
-In terms of the number of devices, the lighter flat-screen displays already make up about 30% of this category.
-The proportion of flat-screen displays will rise sharply in coming years, since tube-based devices are no longer being manufactured.
+Currently, tube-based display devices still make up about 50 % by mass of all electrical and electronic devices in the “display device” collection category.
+The share of flat screens will continue to rise over the next few years, as tube-based display devices will no longer be produced.

 Recovering raw materials – tube-based devices